Charles III, Duke of Parma: Marriage and issue

 In 1845, as the duchy of Lucca was in great financial need, Ferdinando's father decided to marry him to a princess with a large dowry.
-The bride chosen was Princess Louise Marie of France (1819–1864), the only sister of the Legitimist pretender to the throne of France, the Comte de Chambord.
-She was the daughter of the Duke of Berry and the granddaughter of King Charles X of France.
-Ferdinando Carlo, who was twenty-two years old at the time, was initially reluctant to marry her.
+The bride chosen was Princess Louise d'Artois (1819–1864), the only sister of the Legitimist pretender to the throne of France, the Comte de Chambord.
+She was the daughter of Charles Ferdinand, Duke of Berry and the granddaughter of King Charles X of France.
+Ferdinando Carlo, who was 22 years old at the time, was initially reluctant to marry her.
 She was four years older than him; she was his close relative; and he disliked the ideology of her entourage, the legitimist party.
 He would have rather waited three more years to marry, finding then a bride more of his liking.
 However, as his father threatened to cut his privy purse, leaving him completely destitute, Ferdinando ended up agreeing with the idea.